abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 **Task**: Single unit of work performed by a thread.

 **Concurrency**: Multiple tasks being executed at the same time.
 The CPU time is divided between each via **Scheduling**.
-(Not to be confused with Parellel processing)
+(Not to be confused with Parallel processing)

 **Context switch**: Storing state of a thread and later restoring it.
 Lesser the total context switches, the better.